 You must practice good oral hygiene

-Dental implants are the next best thing to real teeth, but you must practice good oral hygiene to reap their full benefits.
-Follow these tips to keep your implants clean and healthy for years to come:
+Implants are the next best thing to real teeth, but you must practice good oral hygiene to reap their full benefits.
+Follow these oral health practices to keep your implants clean and healthy for years to come:

 - Brush and floss daily like you would your natural teeth, paying special attention to the base of the implant to remove food debris